Dedicating His Life

 Only after a national outcry, a grassroots campaign led by his family, and an intense legal battle was Eddie found not guilty.
 He was finally free – proven innocent – but came dangerously close to being crushed by a military justice system corrupted by political correctness, careerism, and incompetence.

 The magnitude and terror of the ordeal that Eddie and his family went through will never leave them.
-During a raid, Eddie and Andrea’s kids were taken out at gunpoint from their home during a raid and dragged into the street in their underwear.
+During a raid, Eddie and Andrea’s kids were taken out at gunpoint from their home and dragged into the street in their underwear.
 He was arrested from a TBI (traumatic brain injury) treatment clinic and thrown in jail with a prison population of convicted sex offenders for eight months before his trial.
 He was denied desperately-needed medical care, legal counsel, and even basic necessities like food and hygiene.

 A Broken System, A Fight To Reform